rizqinrifai/rizqinrifai/README.md

 ### Hi there, I'm Rifai 👋

 ## Here's what I'm up to
-- I'm a Founder at Nareswara Teknologi Nusantara and
+- I'm a Founder at Nareswara Teknologi Nusantara.
-- I'm a Head of Infrastructure at Jobseeker Company.

 ### Connect with me: